 ACCC Center for Provider Education: Overview

 The Association of Community Cancer Centers (ACCC) provides community-based cancer care programs with the skills necessary to increase their efficiency while maintaining the highest standards of quality care.
-The Center for Provider Education relies on educators with expertise in management of hospital and office-based cancer programs, financial analysis, policy and reimbursement, marketing, and healthcare economics to achieve this goal.

 This collection of practical tools and articles—model programs, survivorship care templates, and more—is designed to help your cancer program build, strengthen, and expand comprehensive survivorship services.